 Burning solid fuels in inefficient cookstoves releases toxic pollutants into the air leading to levels of household air pollution which often far exceed World Health Organization health-based guidelines.
 Unfortunately, the potential for harm does not stop when smoke leaves the home.
-Instead, in many areas, fine particulate emissions from household cooking with solid fuels are a major source of ambient pollution.
-Indeed, according to a recent study, household air pollution accounts for 12% of ambient air pollution globally.
+Instead, in many areas, fine particulate emissions from household cooking with solid fuels are a major source of ambient (outdoor) air pollution.
+Household air pollution accounts for 12% of ambient air pollution globally and up to 30% of ambient air pollution in areas of South Asia and China.
 The ambient pollution which occurs as a result of household cooking with solid fuels has major implications for both human health and the environment.

-In addition to deforestation and air pollution, burning solid fuels releases emissions of some of the most important contributors to global climate change: carbon dioxide, methane, black carbon, and other short-lived climate pollutants (SLCPs).
-Unsustainable wood harvesting also contributes to deforestation, reducing carbon uptake by forests.
+In addition to air pollution, burning solid fuels releases emissions of some of the most important contributors to global climate change: carbon dioxide, methane, black carbon, and other short-lived climate pollutants (SLCPs).
+Unsustainable wood harvesting also contributes to loss of biodiversity and forest degradation, reducing carbon uptake by forests.

 Many of today’s more efficient cookstoves have been shown to reduce fuel use by 30-60%, resulting in fewer greenhouse gas and black carbon emissions and reducing impacts on forests, habitats, and biodiversity.
 Recent evidence also demonstrates that advanced (efficient and low emission) cookstoves and fuels can reduce black carbon emissions by 50-90%.
 Since the atmospheric lifetime of black carbon is only a few days, reducing black carbon emissions can bring about a more rapid climate response than reductions in carbon dioxide and other long-lived greenhouse gases alone.
 In addition to having an immediate impact on the climate, reducing black carbon emissions would have a regional effect.